jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-03-18.md

 Minutes:

-*
+* Drupal speakers required.
+* Richard is talking about Docker, etc at the next meetup.
+* Offices may not be available from August.
+JHB may need a new venue.
+* Next meetup is the 1st April.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ------------------------------------------------------------------------------